UKCloud/documentation/articles/azure/azs-how-create-S2S-VPN.md

    **Virtual Network** - This is the virtual network that was created earlier

    **Public IP address** - The public IP address that will be assigned to this virtual network gateway.
 Only dynamic public IP addresses are supported.
-To create a new Public IP address:
+To create a new public IP address:
    - Click **Public IP address** on the **Create virtual network gateway** blade.
    - Select **Create new** on the **Choose public IP address** blade.
    - Enter a name for the public IP address and click **OK**.